 Medusa Offspace VZW Michel Zwabstraat 20 (7) 1080 Sint-Jans-Molenbeek registration number 0787.962.276 RPR Brussel

 What surpasses the bittersweet boredom of long car rides as a child?
-The limbo of it felt endless, yet we soon learned that destinations like home would always come eventually.
-Birthdays, too, mark arrivals.
-On our earliest birthdays in life, we learned what it means to arrive at those celebrated numbers through which adults measure life.
-Age, in its convention, translates our elusive experience of growing up, a continuum of change, into a rigid system of numerical order, from 0 to 99+.
-But like all systems, its clarity conceals its own exclusions.
-Until the age of adulthood, every number is a gatekeeper, denying entry to toys, age-rated movies or bedtimes deemed “not yet for you.”
-To turn six, ten, or thirteen is to encounter the bureaucracies of becoming.
-The rules, hierarchies and orders that script who we are, or permitted to be.
+The limbo of it felt endless, but soon I learned that destinations like home would always come eventually.
+Birthdays, too, marked moments of arrival.
+On the earliest of birthdays, I learned what it meant to arrive at those celebrated numbers through which adults measure life.
+This number, aflame in candle wax perched on the cake, cuts the elusive contiuum of change, the experience of “growing up,” in a rigid system of numerical order from 0 to 99+.
+Time is cut into slices.
+But like all systems, the clairty it offers also creates exclusions.
+Age is a gatekeeper, denying entry to toys, age-rated movies or bedtimes deemed “not yet for you.”
+Turning six, to ten, to thirteen is to encounter more and more bureaucracies of becoming: the rules, hierarchies and orders that script who we are, or permitted to be.

 Bringing this thought into the exhibitions’ display, Are We Nearly There Yet? engages with artists who, intentionally or not, tap into imageries, narrative, methods of being and play, whiwh we retrospectively imagine to have once inhabited as children.
 Speaking animals, primary colours, graphic minimalism, the cartoonesque...
 What surfaces in this attempt to frame the frames that once framed our play, are pervasive influences of media and entertainment industries, consumable enchantment, mass-distributed and mediated fantasies, marketed commercial, imaginaries shaped and sold through the circuits of adult economies, the toy shop’s plastic excess.
 Wonder with its price tag.